Exodus Chapter 4

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-had visited the children of Israel, and that he had looked upon their affliction, then they bowed their heads and worshipped.
+had remembered the sons of Israel, and that He saw their affliction, then they bowed their heads and worshiped.

 Categories